Geminawii/To-Do-Nextjs/README.md

 - 📱 **Responsive Layout**: Optimized for desktop, tablet, and mobile screens.
 - **justaskeet**: A chatbot powered by Gemini AI to answer FAQs regarding the app.

+## 🧠justaskeet!
+justaskeet! is a friendly chatbot assistant powered by Gemini 2.5 Pro.
+It's designed to help users navigate and interact with the justdoeet! app by answering common questions and guiding them through actions like adding, editing, or deleting to-dos and categories.

+💡 **Key Features**

+**Task Guidance:** Offers clear, step-by-step instructions for common app features — such as creating tasks, managing categories, filtering, editing, or deleting items.
+**Conversational Help:** Communicates with a friendly tone and supports multilingual responses.
+**Fallback Support:** When Gemini’s API usage limit is reached, the chatbot falls back to an FAQ-based response system powered by Fuse.js to handle basic queries.

+**Limitations:**
+- The chatbot cannot perform actions like adding or editing tasks — it can only guide users through the steps.
+- No media generation — this model does not support generating images or videos.

+- **Powered by Gemini 2.5 Pro:**
+RPM (Requests per minute): 150
+Batch Enqueued Tokens: 5,000,000

+Gemini 2.5 is free to use, but subject to rate limits.

 ## 🧭 Pages Overview